-- Power Button Battery or Track Power.
-The soundcard can be used with battery powered, radio controlled locomotives or with locomotives which are powered from the track.
-Press this button to switch: - 1 beep Battery power.
-(Default) - 2 beeps Track power.
-The soundcard will automatically turn itself off when the locomotive has not moved for thirty seconds.
-Turning the power up a little will turn the soundcard back on. - Button 0 Country Setting.
-The soundcard default settings can be changed to suit three parts of the world: - 1 beep UK and Europe - 2 beeps North America - 3 beeps Australasia - Button 1 Whistle operation options.
+- 1 beep The chuff volume deceases to a lower level when the locomotive is coasting at constant speed.
+(Default) - 2 beeps The chuff volume remains the same when the locomotive is accelerating or coasting. - Button 1 Whistle operation options.
 There are three whistle operating modes available: - 1 beep Indicates manual operation.
 In this mode all sounds are triggered by manual press of the TV remote button or by Function 1.
 With battery radio control, the whistle will sound for as long as function 1 is closed.
 With track power the whistle will sound for one second when function 1 is triggered by track magnets.
 (Default) - 2 beeps Indicate simple automatic mode.
 This is designed for controllers which have no function buttons, as is often the case with track power, or at exhibitions, etc. where you don't want to operate manually.
 The whistle will sound once automatically when the loco moves off and then once more three times a minute when the loco is on motion.
 A reed switch can be placed under the loco and be connected to the F1 terminal to make the whistle sound when the loco passes over a magnet.
 Another reed switch, connected to the F2 terminal, can be used to trigger the bell.
-If the bell is set to one beep then it will ring continuously until the loco passes over another magnet.
+If the bell is set to one beep then it will

+- ring continuously until the loco passes over another magnet.
 If the bell is set to two beeps then it will ring for the set time. - 3 beeps Indicate American automatic mode.
 Again this is designed for controllers which have no function buttons, as is often the case with track power, or at exhibitions, etc. where you don't want to operate manually.
 However, it follows American rules.
 The whistle will sound two long toots when the loco moves off forwards or three short when backing up.
 If these occur the wrong way around then reverse the leads at the M1/M2 terminals.
 When the loco stops, a single short toot will indicate brakes on.
 A reed switch can be placed under the loco and be connected to the F1 terminal to make the whistle sound the grade crossing sequence when the loco passes over a magnet.
 Another reed switch, connected to the F2 terminal, can be used to trigger the bell.
 If the bell is set to one beep then it will ring until the loco passes over another magnet.
 If the bell is set to two beeps then it will ring for the set time.